- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

-On the left of the chedi, Phra Mondop with its impossibly high golden pillars and pointy roof was built by King Rama I to house Buddhist scripture.
+On the left of the chedi, Phra Mondop with its impossibly high golden pillars and the pointy roof was built by King Rama I to house Buddhist scripture.

 The Royal Pantheon (Prasat Phra Dhepbidorn)

-At the end of platform is Prasat Phra Dhepbidorn, a Thai-Khmer style hall with orange and green tilted roof and beautiful tiled sides.
-Surrounded by people taking photos, the hall houses statues of eight Thai Kings, though it was originally built in 19th century to house the Jade Buddha.
+At the end of the platform is Prasat Phra Dhepbidorn, a Thai-Khmer style hall with an orange and green tilted roof and beautiful tiled sides.
+Surrounded by people taking photos, the hall houses statues of eight Thai Kings, though it was originally built in the 19th century to house the Jade Buddha.

 Temple of Emerald Buddha (Wat Phra Sri RattanaSatsadaram)

 Built by King Rama I as the ordination hall, the Temple of Emerald Buddha is the most sacred Buddhist Temple in Thailand.
 Housing the Emerald Buddha statue brought here by King Rama I, it was believed to be from India and would bring prosperity to wherever it resides.
 The style of the temple is ‘Rattanakosin’, the old Bangkok style similar to Ayudhya, the old capital.

 The gorgeous mosaic chapel was built by King Rama IV on the outskirt of the complex.